What is Remote Online Notarization?

 Pandemic or not, the world is going more and more online.
 Some jobs that have traditionally required face-to-face interaction to complete now have options to be done digitally and remotely.
 Notarization is one such function.
-Currently, there are 29 states that have some sort of remote online notary (RON) laws in place, with more expected to join the fold soon.
+Currently, there are 35 states that have some form of permanent remote online notary laws in place, with more expected to join the fold soon.

-Becoming a remote online notary requires several things which may vary depending on your state’s guidelines.
+As will be discussed in the following sections, a lawyer intending to become an online notary has to satisfy several cybersecurity requirements laid down by the state.
 A common requirement, as it is in Texas, Virginia, and Pennsylvania, is an X.509-compliant certificate using PKI (public key infrastructure) technology.
 A great answer to this requirement is Adobe-trusted document signing certificates from SSL.com.

 Here’s a breakdown of how to become an online notary, and how you can satisfy some of the more general requirements, which may vary from state to state.
 The National Notary Association provides a good central resource on these requirements nationwide.